What happens in an influenza outbreak?

 The word "influenza" is menacing to those who know of the great pandemics of this century.
 These pandemics have occurred for centuries, three times -- 1918, 1957 and 1968 -- in the 20th century alone.
 The infamous "Spanish flu" of 1918 was responsible for more than 20 million deaths, primarily among young adults.

 A pandemic is an epidemic, a sudden outbreak, that becomes extremely widespread and affects a whole region, an entire continent, or the world.

 Influenza is an extraordinary infectious disease.
 It emerges and reemerges.
 Influenza causes an annual epidemic that is due to influenza viruses that reemerge, having mutated (changed) enough so they can reinfect people who had an earlier bout of flu.
-And pandemics of influenza can strike unpredictably because of the emergence of new types of influenza virus that are harbored in birds.
+And pandemics of influenza can strike unpredictably because of the emergence of new types of influenza virus that are harbored in birds and other animals.

 Influenza viruses are unique in their ability to cause sudden, pervasive illnesses in all age groups on a global scale.
 With the frequency of global travel the threat of a pandemic is all the more real and frightening.

 Flu Season Starts in the Fall

 Influenza is not a minor illness.
 It is a serious disease that is caused by a virus that spreads from infected persons to the nose or throats of others.
 Influenza can cause: fever, cough, chills, sore throat, headache and muscle aches.

 Most people are ill with influenza for only a few days, but some get much sicker and may need hospitalization.
 Influenza causes thousands of deaths each year, mostly in the elderly.

 The influenza season (otherwise known as the flu season) in the U.S. usually starts in November and runs to March or April each year.